 This annex relates to annual submission of information for individual entities.

-This template includes information about life insurance contracts and also includes annuities stemming from non-life contracts (which are also analysed in S.16.01).
+This template includes information about life insurance contracts (direct business and accepted reinsurance) and also includes annuities stemming from non-life contracts (which are also analysed in S.16.01).
 All insurance contracts shall be reported even if classified as investments contract on accounting basis.
+In case of products unbundled, the different parts of the product should be reported in different lines, using different ID codes.

 Columns C0010 to C0080 shall be reported by product.